Fast Kernel Approximations for Latent Force Models and Convolved Multiple-Output Gaussian processes: FAST KERNEL BUILDING FROM ORDINARY DIFFERENTIAL EQUATIONS

 Interestingly, if all the roots $s_1,\ldots,s_P$ are distinct real or distinct complex, and $s_{P+1} = j\lambda$ (the additional root obtained from $\mathcal{L}\{e^{j\lambda\tau}\}$), the random Fourier response feature $v_d(t,\theta_d, \lambda)$ can be expressed as

 where each coefficient $A_p$ is calculated as

 and, as before, $s_{P+1}=j\lambda$.

 Next, we show some examples of the expressions obtained for the random Fourier response features associated to the ODE of first and second orders.
 Besides, for all ODE experiments the hyperparameters are learned using the variational approach described in \citet{Alvarez:inducing10} and they were carried out using a single core of an AMD FX-8350 @ 4.0 GHz.
 We also include measures of the time required to evaluate the objective function and its gradients to compare the time cost induced by the evaluation of the different covariance functions.
+Code to replicate the following experiments is available at \url{github.com/cdguarnizo/kff_lfm}.